Energy efficiency in mechanical refrigeration systems for the meat industry

 * Based on 3 kW/electrical energy cost

-** For 520 carcasses at 254 kg1560 lbs) each
+** For 520 carcasses at 254 kg, 1560 lbs each

-Most importantly, as previously discussed, these savings are in addition to a 1 % to 2% shrink saving.
+Most importantly, as previously discussed, these savings are in addition to a 1% to 2% shrink saving.

 Conclusion

 There are numerous ways to reduce the cost of energy in the meat industry.
-However, none are as promising as hot boning, chilling, and distribution at -1 degree C to -3 degree C. This 'system' would effectively reduce the energy cost to providing quality meat to the consumer by 30% to 40% over conventional methods
+However, none are as promising as hot boning, chilling, and distribution at -1 degree C to -3 degree C. This 'system' would effectively reduce the energy cost of providing quality meat to the consumer by 30% to 40% over conventional methods